Liouville Conformal Field Theory on even-dimensional spheres: Quantization of the action: Liouville Conformal Field Theory on the higher-dimensional sphere

 \subsection{First properties}

-\subsubsection{Conformal change of metrics : A-Type anomaly}
+\subsubsection{Conformal change of metrics: A-Type anomaly}

-In the previous paragraph, we have defined the quantities $\Pi_{b,\mu}^{(\bm{x},\bm{\alpha})}(g,F)$ in the special case where we have considered as background metric the standard metric on the sphere, $g=\hat{g}$.
+In the previous paragraph, we have defined the quantities $\Pi_{b,\mu}^{(\bm{x},\bm{\alpha})}(g,F)$ in the special case where we have considered as background metric $g=\hat{g}$.
 However, this is absolutely no restriction since the latter is independent of the background metric $g$ conformal to $\hat{g}$ up to a multiplicative factor given by the \textit{A-type conformal anomaly coefficient}.
 This proposition is natural if we recall that the theory was aimed at describing canonical conformal structures on the sphere and therefore should not depend on the background metric initially considered.